 Pet groomers work for themselves or for others in pet salons, kennels, veterinarian clinics or mobile grooming services.
 Pet groomers need to be able to work with animals, including large dogs.
 They must know the styling standards for different breeds.
 Pet groomers bathe and style pets' hair and often trim nails.
 They must be knowledgeable about signs of disease or health issues with dogs or cats.
 Groomers maintain and sterilize equipment and keep the work space up to standards required by law.

-Training is often accomplished through an informal apprenticeship with a licensed groomer.
-Training generally takes six to ten weeks to complete.
-In 2006, the U.S. Bureau of Labor Statistics (www.bls.gov) reported that there are about 50 grooming schools that are state-licensed.
-These training programs may take two to 18 weeks to complete.
+Training is often accomplished through an informal apprenticeship with a licensed groomer, or with career schools and community colleges.
+These training programs may take about 16 weeks to complete.
 Some states may recommend training schools on their official websites.